-The headphone has its own sound signature.
-Also, the headphone amplifier driving the headphone has its own sound signature.
+The Audiophile headphone cable is amazing having its sound signature.
+Also, the headphone amplifier driving the headphone has its sound signature.
 Likewise, audio cables have their sound signature.
-But, to make it even more confusing some cables do better jobs with different music genres.
+But, to make it even more confusing, some cables do better jobs with different music genres.
 Perkune audiophile headphone cables are transparent, allowing every detail of the music to be heard.
-And, are considered to be the best audiophile cables online.

 In poorly insulated cables, the copper oxidises and loses conductivity.
 If you look at copper guttering, you can see how environmental effects (such as air humidity) act on unprotected copper and cause corrosion.
 As well as this, high-quality insulating material prevents unwanted capacitance.

-If you have enjoyed reading about ‘The Audiophile headphone cable series’, please share with friends, Thank you
+If you have enjoyed reading about ‘The Audiophile headphone cable’, please share with friends, Thank you.